pudly/schmopera-hugo/content/articles/gordon-gerrard-music-doesnt-really-work-without-breath.md

 ---
-title: "Gordon Gerrard: "Music doesn't really work without breath.""
+title: "Gordon Gerrard: &quot;Music doesn&#039;t really work without breath.&quot;"
 ---

 ## What do you think conductors and singers can learn from each other?